 The Big Island is one of the most beautiful and diverse islands you will ever visit.
-It hosts 8 out of 13 of the world’s climate zones, stunning beaches, waterfalls and rainforests inhabited by species found nowhere else on the planet.
-It is also home to a series of majestic volcanoes that are constantly changing the island’s landscape.
+It hosts 8 out of 13 of the world’s climate zones, stunning beaches, waterfalls, and rainforests inhabited by species found nowhere else on the planet.
+It is also home to active volcanoes that are constantly changing the island’s landscape.

 Table of contents